 Clients get higher-end clothes that they actually like (yay!) without the investment of buying.
 Popular items include all kinds of cute dresses, like the one pictured above.
 Customers also like getting stylish outfits that aren’t the “cookie-cutter” looks you see everywhere else.
 The service also provides nursing-friendly outfits and special-occasion rentals.

-What you get: 3 or 5 maternity items at a time.
+What you get: 3 or 5 maternity pieces at a time.

 How it works: Fill out a style questionnaire, and get items delivered to you.
 When you send something back (because you don’t like it, or you’re just ready for something new), you’ll get the same number of new items.
 Clothes available in maternity 0-14.